 Raised in Brown County, Steve has spent a lot of time on the backwaters.
 He even remembers driving through the area before it was flooded.
 Kayaking, fishing, hunting, hiking, and exploring the woods is second nature to Steve, who has an obsession for the outdoors that can’t be cured.
 But…who would want it to be anyways?

-Following in his father’s footsteps of working on the water (his dad owned a boat rental company on Lake Monroe), Steve lives for the next adventure.
-Prior to Most High, Steve’s love for the outdoors led him to a career in the environmental science field where he worked as a consultant on water restoration projects and even started his own business doing hands on restoration of not only waterways, but also prairies, forests, wildlife habitats, and more.
+Following in his father’s footsteps of working on the water (his dad owned a boat rental company on Monroe Lake), Steve lives for the next adventure.
+Prior to Pathfinder, Steve’s love for the outdoors led him to a career in the environmental science field where he worked as a consultant on water restoration projects and even started his own business doing hands on restoration of not only waterways, but also prairies, forests, wildlife habitats, and more.

 With lots of knowledge and personal experience under his belt, Steve now leads others along his beloved backwaters, spreading his passion for nature, as well as creating lasting memories for his fellow adventurers.
 Needless to say, we were in good hands with Steve as our guide.